-Americans were inundated with more than 71,500,000 projected total spam calls in 2021.1 A February 2021 Insider survey conducted on SurveyMonkey Audience found that 46% of Americans reported receiving spam phone calls on their cell phone every day, with another 24% receiving them multiple times per week.2
+In 2022, Americans were swindled out of approximately \$87 billion by robocalls and phone scams, marking a staggering 116% increase from the previous year.
+Consumers received nearly 86 million robocalls in total.1 A February 2021 Insider survey conducted on SurveyMonkey Audience found that 46% of Americans reported receiving spam phone calls on their cell phone every day, with another 24% receiving them multiple times per week.2

-The new Signature-based Handling of Asserted information using to KENs3 (SHAKEN) framework will help mitigate illegal robocalls and help consumers once again trust the number displayed on their caller ID.
+The new Signature-based Handling of Asserted information using toKENs3 (SHAKEN) framework will help mitigate illegal robocalls and help consumers once again trust the number displayed on their caller ID.
 The catch is that legitimate calls from overseas are at risk of a Gateway "C" SHAKEN attestation due to the lack of authentication at call origination.